Transcendence (philosophy): Contemporary philosophy

 In phenomenology, the "transcendent" is that which transcends our own consciousness: that which is objective rather than only a phenomenon of consciousness.
 Jean-Paul Sartre also speaks of transcendence in his works.
 In Being and Nothingness, Sartre uses transcendence to describe the relation of the self to the object-oriented world, as well as our concrete relations with others.
 For Sartre, the for-itself is sometimes called a transcendence.
 Additionally, if the other is viewed strictly as an object, much like any other object, then the other is, for the for-itself, a transcendence-transcended.
-When the for-itself grasps the other in the others world, and grasps the subjectivity that the other has, it is referred to as transcending-transcendence.
+When the for-itself grasps the other in the other’s world, and grasps the subjectivity that the other has, it is referred to as transcending-transcendence.
 Thus, Sartre defines relations with others in terms of transcendence.

 Contemporary transcendental philosophy is developed by German philosopher Harald Holz with a holistic approach.
 Holz distanced transcendental philosophy from the convergence of neo-Kantianism.
 He critically discussed transcendental pragmatism and the relation between transcendental philosophy, neo-empiricism, and so-called postmodernism.